 Black Island Wreck

-It is a relatively shallow wreck that is ideal to dive for beginners, photographers and night divers with a lot of fish to see.
-Divers may find many big scorpionfish and red lionfish, small shoals of batfish, big shoals of snappers, fusiliers and sea basses, trumpetfish, six-banded and imperial angelfish may be found around the superstructure.
+This is an excellent site for novice divers, photographers, and night divers, as there are plenty of fish to observe.
+The wreck is relatively shallow, and divers can spot large scorpionfish and red lionfish, small shoals of batfish, big shoals of snappers, fusiliers, and sea basses, trumpetfish, six-banded and imperial angelfish around the superstructure.

-The body of the ship is densely covered with sponges and hydrozoan.
-Corals are scarce on the west side of Malajon Island but in case of strong currents, you may find open sea species like hammerhead sharks.
+The ship’s hull is covered in dense sponges and hydrozoans, while corals are rare on the west side of Malajon Island.
+However, during strong currents, divers may catch a glimpse of open sea species such as hammerhead sharks.

-Bugor reef is an excellent reef that is found on the north shore of Culion Island with slopes from three meters down to more than 35 meters.
+Bugon Reef is an exceptional dive site located on the northern coast of Culion Island.
+The reef boasts a diverse topography, with slopes ranging from three meters down to more than 35 meters.

-Kalambuyan Reef is a dive site that is considered as one of the best reefs in the region and offers a beautiful healthy environment underwater with usually good visibility and an excellent diversity of fish and corals.
+Kalambuyan Reef is a must-visit dive site and is widely considered one of the best reefs in the region.
+This site boasts a stunning and healthy underwater environment, with typically good visibility and a diverse range of fish and corals.

-It has an average depth of 17 meters and since it is quite far from the town of Coron, it is usually only possible to access this area in a combination with the wrecks in the northwest part of Coron Bay namely the Akitsushima and Okikawa Maru; or a dive safari.
+The average depth of the dive is around 17 meters, and due to its remote location, access to the area is usually only possible in combination with wrecks in the northwest part of Coron Bay, namely Akitsushima and Okikawa Maru, or as part of a dive safari.

-Both the wreck and the reef are highly interesting for underwater photography and its visibility of 5 to 15 m makes it easier to take pictures of it.
-Its visibility depends upon the condition of the current.
+Both the wreck and the reef offer fantastic opportunities for underwater photography, with a visibility range of 5 to 15 meters, depending on the current conditions.
+This makes it easier for divers to capture the beauty of the site and its inhabitants.

 Chindonan House Reef

-Chindinan House Reef is a beautiful reef that is just 80 meters off of Chindonan Island Resort and Divecenters shoreline.
+Chindonan House Reef is a stunning dive site located just 80 meters off the shoreline of Chindonan Island Resort and Divecenter.